tysonomer/Portfolio/README.md

 # Portfolio for Tyson Omer
-### Will display both Degree assignment and Final Projects
+### Will display both Degree assignmenta along with Final Projects